-Now for some basic trout fishing info, every good trout fisherman knows how current positions trout in a stream and every good Bass fisherman knows Bass are much smarter than those pellet eating soft-rayed fish raised to put extra meat on large Bass, but for some reason Bass fishermen don't see the connection.
-How simple do they have to make it every thing in a river is current connected the shallower or the narrower the faster the current this is a basic law of physics?
+Now for some basic trout fishing info, every good trout fisherman knows how current positions trout in a stream and every good Bass fisherman knows Bass are much smarter than those pellet eating soft-rayed fish raised to put extra meat on large Bass, but for some reason, Bass fishermen don't see the connection.
+How simple do they have to make it everything in a river is currently connected the shallower or the narrower the faster the current this is a basic law of physics?
 Outside bends are always deeper than inside bends any time something interrupts flow you have a key break, any time a manmade object interrupts flow fish behind it!
 The top half of a river flows faster than the bottom half.
 These are the keys to reading water on a river Pay attention to the angle the bank enters the water it is a good indication to the depth and current speed in that area.
-Look for areas were roadways or railways run next to the bank because man constantly fights erosion with rocks or fill great fish holding areas.
-Try to remember after a rain the river will get muddy but the color will change from top to bottom as the plume moves down stream so you can find clearer water by changing location.
-One thing rivers have that other bodies of water don' t the are the least effected by cold fronts.
-The fish in rivers are least affected by weather and there location is far more predictable than that of lake fish.
-The key to remember is on a river current dictates not only location but presentation, this is the most important thing any Bass fisherman can learn " LOCATION DICTATES PRESENTATION " anywhere any time any place this is a universal truth!
+Look for areas were roadways or railways run next to the bank because man constantly fights erosion with rocks or fill great fish-holding areas.
+Try to remember after rain the river will get muddy but the color will change from top to bottom as the plume moves downstream so you can find clearer water by changing location.
+One thing rivers have that other bodies of water don' t the are the least affected by cold fronts.
+The fish in rivers are least affected by weather and their location is far more predictable than that of lake fish.
+The key to remember is on a river current dictates not only the location but the presentation, this is the most important thing any Bass fisherman can learn " LOCATION DICTATES PRESENTATION " anywhere any time any place this is a universal truth!
 Next month in part two we will discuss reading water in lakes and impoundments.